justindujardin/mathy/website/docs/examples/heuristics.md

 ## Results

 Now that we have a function for simplifying polynomials, we can invoke it to see a step-by-step solution.
-For more complex problems you may need more steps.
+For more complex problems, you may need more steps.

 ```python